denoland/deno/docs/examples/read_write_files.md

  */
 ```

-By combining `Deno.writeTextFile` and `JSON.stringify` you can easially write
+By combining `Deno.writeTextFile` and `JSON.stringify` you can easily write
 serialized JSON objects to a file.
 This example uses synchronous
 `Deno.writeTextFileSync`, but this can also be done asynchronously using
 `await Deno.writeTextFile`.